draftdev/startup-marketing-checklist/README.md

 - [ ] Attend meetups or conferences for your target market.
 - [ ] Add potential customers on Linkedin, reach out when they accept.
 - [ ] Give free access to influential bloggers in the industry.
+- [ ] Meet another entrepreneur who has a similar but noncompetitive product.
+- [ ] Watch a first time user use your product.
 - [ ] Run an early-stage cold email campaign.

   ##### An early-stage cold email campaign